December 24th, 2013 |

 The cemetery is an obstacle to cross-campus foot traffic and contributes to the perception that the business and engineering schools, not to mention the River Cluster dormitories, are distant and isolated.

 To get from the Green to the River Cluster, one has to walk north to Tuck Mall and then west, following the red line on the map below.
 West Wheelock Street looks a little shorter on a map, but most people do not walk that way because the elevation changes so much.
 The traffic along West Wheelock also makes the walk not particularly pleasant.

-During the 1920s, college architect Jens Larson proposed to solve this problem by building a suspension (?) bridge for pedestrians right over the cemetery.
+During the late 1920s, college architect Jens Larson proposed to solve this problem by building a bridge for pedestrians right over the cemetery (indicated on his 1928 master plan).
 The blue line above shows the approximate route.
 The cemetery contains several ravines, so this bridge would have flown through the treetops.
 It might have been like the Sky Walk in Monteverde Preserve in Costa Rica, a bridge system that has been in magazine ads lately.

 Larson’s bridge was never built.
 It would have been an expensive way to provide mere convenience and seems unlikely to have been received well by the cemetery authorities.

 But what about skirting the cemetery’s southern boundary with a bridge or causeway built on private land acquired by the college?
 The green line on the map above shows this route.

 In the image above, based on a Bing aerial, the roofs of Thayer Dining Hall/53 Commons are visible in the foreground.
 A Bing view of the site from the west shows how the viaduct would create a circulation network; see also a view of the site from the south.

 A Street View partway up Thayer Drive, the road that leads through the trees from Wheelock Street to Thayer School, shows just some of the elevation change that one would avoid by using the viaduct.
 See also a view from the east.